Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/5_Banner_Ads.md

 The main steps to integrate banner ads are:

 - Load an banner ad.
-- Set ad delegate event callback.
+- Register ad event callbacks.
 - Display the ad.

 ### Load an banner ad

 Banner ads are requested by `loadAdData` method on the  `BUNativeExpressBannerView` object.
-The `BUNativeExpressBannerView` object requires three parameters: a String 'slotID' , a  Object 'rootViewController' and a CGSize 'adsize'.
-The slotID is the unique identifier of banner ad and the rootViewController is a place where the banner is located.
-And the 'adsize' , which should be passed in 'point' for iOS , is the customized size that must be the same scale ratio as the pangle platform configuration of the banner view.
+The `BUNativeExpressBannerView` object requires three parameters: a String 'slotID' , a  Object 'rootViewController' and a CGSize 'adsize' when instantiated and initialized.
+After that the property 'delegate' also need to be set to `BUNativeExpressBannerView` object before loading the ad.